Rural Glencoe man's home hit by Friday's tornado

 Most damage was to sheds with some leveled.
 Most damage to houses was from branches.
 No one reported injuries and no one is missing.
 There was no damage to public infrastructure.

-When the storm had passed and Sellnow attempted to leave his home to assess the damage, he found he was trapped by fallen trees.
+When the storm had passed Sellnow’s home, he attempted to leave but found he was trapped by fallen trees.

 “I was just kind of amazed and taken back by the amount of damage in such a short amount of time,” Sellnow said.